RWTH-EBC/uesgraphs/README.md

 - **Improved Visualization**: Enhanced visualization features for better representation of results.
 - **Addition of `analyze.py`**: Introduced `analyze.py` to enable simulation post-processing and visualization for dynamic district simulations.
 - **Updated Model Template Generation**: The template generation feature for Modelica models has been updated, enabling automation of multiple models.
-- **Updated Examples**: The examples for **uesgraphs** have been updated, and two new examples have been added to clarify the use of template generation and the `analyze.py` script.
+- **Updated Examples**: The examples for **UESgraphs** have been updated, and two new examples have been added to clarify the use of template generation and the `analyze.py` script.

-**uesgraphs** is being developed at [RWTH Aachen University, E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate](https://www.ebc.eonerc.rwth-aachen.de/cms/~dmzz/E-ON-ERC-EBC/?lidx=1).
+**UESgraphs** is being developed at [RWTH Aachen University, E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate](https://www.ebc.eonerc.rwth-aachen.de/cms/~dmzz/E-ON-ERC-EBC/?lidx=1).